William Valentine (politician): In the legislature

 Valentine was sworn into the Maryland House of Delegates on January 11, 2023.
 He is a member of the House Judiciary Committee.

 Political positions

 During his 2022 House of Delegates campaign, Valentine ran on a platform that included advocating for limited state government, supporting law enforcement, limiting taxes, preserving natural resources, and defending the Second Amendment.
 He also supports tougher sentences for violent criminals and people who commit handgun violations.

 In March 2023, Valentine was one of two members of the House of Delegates to vote against the Maryland Child Victims Act, which abolished the statute of limitations for child sexual abuse lawsuits and create a "look back window" to allow survivors to file lawsuits alleging past sexual abuse.

+During the 2026 legislative session, Valentine voted against a bill that would prohibit counties from entering into 287(g) program agreements with U.S. Immigration and Customs Enforcement, saying that he wants counties that choose to participate in the program to be able to transfer custody of individuals with detainers in secure facilities like detention centers.

 Personal life

 Valentine is married.
 He attends religious services at the Mt.
 Tabor Lutheran Church in Rocky Ridge, Maryland.